hy172574895/EasyCompleteYou/doc/clangd.md

 # Document for `clangd`
 ## Installation
 Download `clangd` and put it into your [OS's global variable](https://en.wikipedia.org/wiki/Global_variable).
 Make sure you can index clangd in your PC's shell.

+Execute the following command in normal mode in vim.
+> `:ECYInstall clangd`

 ### Requires:
 | Name          | Kind          | WebSite                                     |